Ian Christie Wins Prestigious US Theatre Library Book Prize

-Ian Christie, Visiting Professor of Film History at Gresham College, has won a prestigious US Theatre Library Association award for his book on the founding father of British cinema, Robert Paul.
+Ian Christie, Visiting Professor of Film History at Gresham College, has won a prestigious US Theatre Library Association award for his book on a founding father of British cinema, Robert Paul.

-Ian Christie’s book Robert Paul and the Origins of British Cinema (Chicago University Press) has won the Richard Wall Memorial Award for 2019, to be presented online from the New York Public Library at Lincoln Center on 16 October 2020 10.30pm UK time.
-You can register to watch here.
+His book Robert Paul and the Origins of British Cinema (Chicago University Press) has won the Richard Wall Memorial Award for 2019, to be presented online from the New York Public Library at Lincoln Center on 16 October 2020 10.30pm UK time.

 Who was Robert Paul?